roberddd/batchgenie/docs/rendering_asset_previews.md

     **EEVEE:**

+    - **Shadows**: All settings are copied except for enabling or disabling, which is controlled within the BatchGenie Render Settings.
+Also the `World > Settings > Sun` settings are copied except for enabling or disabling the shadow, which is also controlled within the BatchGenie Render Settings.
     - **Raytracing**: All settings are copied except for enabling or disabling, which is controlled within the BatchGenie Render Settings.
     - **Volumes**: All settings.
     - **Performance**: `High Quality Normals`.